Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/Documentation.md

 - It needs no connection to a database or server, session control is a natural concept for databases but not here
 - Scalable: We can add more tools for admins without cluttering ShopMenu() with guest options!

-# Development / version history:
+# Development phase one / version history:
 - Initial commit
 - Created CollectionOfCDs + User classes
 - Created Methods